whiprandolph/bestseller/Part 3 - The Deepest Revolution/03 - The Deepest Revolution.md

 * No _anti-racism activists_ have ever fully ended racism in their unhealthy culture.

 Activists may occasionally see some positive changes after years or decades of effort, but what would it take to have big, enduring victories and deep cultural change?
 The racism, sexism, disconnection from nature, widespread child abuse, environmental destruction, wars that serve the rich, and many other troubles are not actually different problems.
-They are merely symptoms of the same root cultural disease, where _a few people rule impose law on everybody else, and forbid people from upholding the laws they live by_.
+They are merely symptoms of the same root cultural disease, where _a few people impose law on everybody else, and forbid people from upholding the laws they live by_.

-As every doctor knows, treating a symptom will never actually lead to deep healing because the underlying disease persists.
+As any doctor knows, treating a symptom will never actually lead to deep healing because the underlying disease persists.
 So long as activists treat racism, sexism, greed, child abuse, pollution, and political corruption as different problems, and allow rulers to persist, all these big troubles will tragically persist too and meaningful, enduring change will be elusive.

 My dream is for feminists to join forces with people fighting racism, and for them to work with environmentalists, labor activists, and others.
-What if all these different activists didn't just fight separately against the symptoms, but also addressed the root cultural disease together and created a new healthy culture?
+What if all these different activists didn't just fight separately against the symptoms, but also addressed the root cultural disease together and created new healthy cultures?

 ### The Deepest Revolution